ddodogames/dodo-bot-site/src/content/docs/advanced/canary.md

 # What is Canary?
 Canary are development versions of Dodo-Bot stored in a separate branch of our Github repo.
 These pre-releases may sometimes contain breaking changes, improvements, bug fixes and possibly removal of some stuff.
 It is not recommended to use them daily for personal usage as they may contain bugs.

-During the phase of a version still on Canary, you will given a chance to report the bugs early before they slip through cracks and reach the next stable release.
+During the phase of a version still on Canary, you will be able to report the bugs early before they slip through cracks and reach the next stable release.

 # Methods of testing
 There're 3 ways of testing Canary version.
 These are being: